rmsidebottom/Other/README.md

 Feel free to use my zsrhc configuration.
 Do know that it is mostly the default configuration as I have not looked into modifying this file.
 Some modifications may require edits in some other files as well.

+I tend to get lazy at time which is why I continue to add new aliases to this config file.
+If you don't want a certain alias, remove or even change it to something else.
+The vim alias was made because vim for some reason, would not start correctly.
+If you have trouble getting vim to start properly, uncomment that alias and it should force vim to work.

+If you make changes to the zshrc file, run the command `source ~/.zshrc` and that will tell zsh that you updated the configuration file and will implement your changes without requiring you to restart your terminal.